celador/ForceCode/README.md

 ## Change Log

+* 3.6.4
+    * Fix retrieve getting stuck and a few other errors with it.
+Retrieving by package.xml works now too.
 * 3.6.3
     * Fix duplicate error messages from ForceCode in problems panel
     * Don't show notification for every error in Apex, instead tell them to look at the problems panel